Siva-47/ICE/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

 # Iterative Connecting Probability Estimation for Networks

-This repository is the official implementation of this paper.
+This repository is the official implementation of the paper "Iterative Connecting Probability Estimation for Networks".

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 <img width="150" height="150" src="https://github.com/sivayu47/ICE/blob/main/ICE.png"/>